“So you don’t eat meat, don’t snack, don’t drink beers whatsoever anymore?” a friend and reader of this newsletter asked me recently.

-Living a healthy lifestyle that’s friendlier to the planet and yourself doesn’t have to be all or nothing.
+Living a healthier lifestyle that’s friendlier to the planet and yourself doesn’t have to be all or nothing.

 - If everyone just cut down their consumption of animal products by 25%, Mother Earth will give you a big thumbs up.

 - If you drink only on the weekends, your liver and many other organs will thank you for it.

 - If you don’t overeat and stick mostly to real foods, everything, from waking up with a clear head to finding the motivation to work out, will be that much easier.

 The best way to make a healthy habit stick is not through blunt force will power.
 It’s seeing progress.

 When something works, it makes you want to do that thing even more.